 Alabama Arizona California Colorado Connecticut DC Delaware Florida Georgia Hawaii Idaho Illinois Indiana Iowa Kansas Kentucky Louisiana Maryland Massachusetts Michigan Minnesota Mississippi Missouri Nebraska Nevada New Hampshire New Jersey New Mexico New York North Carolina North Dakota Ohio Oklahoma Oregon Pennsylvania Rhode Island South Carolina Tennessee Texas Utah Vermont Virginia West Virginia Washington Washington.
 D.C Wisconsin

 Return to National List to contact National organizations about local chapters or to see International listings.

-Hand-in-Paw, founded in 1996, is a Delta Society affiliate providing animal assisted activities and therapy primarily to children and youth in social, medical and educational settings.
+Hand-in-Paw, founded in 1996, is a Pet Partners affiliate providing animal assisted activities and therapy primarily to children and youth in social, medical and educational settings.

 Therapy Partners, Inc.

 1015 A Cleaner Way